WATER FOR HEALTH AND LONGEVITY

 8. RO wastes a lot of water that must be used to backflush the system.
 It also causes pollution because the plastic membranes do not biodegrade quickly.
 The polycarbonate plastics degrade slowly in the landfills.
 Filled with toxic substances, they represent a source of long-term pollution.
 Extremely high-temperature incineration, which is gaining in popularity, is the best form of disposal of the membranes that I am aware of.

-Summary.
-Reverse osmosis, sadly, is horrible drinking water for most people, in my clinical experience.
-Its effects can be terrible.
-It does not matter if someone has added minerals back to it, boiled it or, or done other things to it like praying over it or “energizing” it in any way that I have seen, so far.
-These things cannot undo the damage to the water that occurs due to passing it through the plastic membrane.
+It does not matter if someone has added minerals back to the RO water, boiled it, or done other things to it like praying over it or “energizing” it in any way that I have seen, so far.
+These methods do not seems to undo the damage to the water that occurs due to passing it through the plastic RO membrane.
 Please avoid all water made this way for best hydration.

 Bypassing the RO membrane on a home water filtering system.
 Many people have an RO filter on their home or just their sink.
 If you wish to use this system for carbon filtration, it is fairly easy to bypass the RO part of your filtering system, in most cases.
 This will allow you to keep using the carbon filtration part of the system, which is fine.